jostylr/literate-programming-book/manuscript/part-2.md

--# Cookbook
+# Cookbook #

 This is where we do a variety of specific examples of use.
+It mainly focuses on examples from the web stack.
+In particular, the programming is almost entirely JavasScript.

 ### Constants